Leukemia & Lymphoma Society of Canada

 Finances

-Leukemia & Lymphoma Society of Canada has donations of $12.3m in F2020.
-The charity received $579k in government funding representing 4% of total revenues.
-Administrative costs are 14% of revenues (less investment income) and fundraising costs are 30% of donations.
+In F2023 Leukemia & Lymphoma Society of Canada received $15.0m in cash donations.
+Administrative costs are 16% of revenues (excluding investment income).
+Fundraising costs are 28% of donations.
 This results in total overhead spending of 44%.
 For every dollar donated, 56 cents go to the cause.
-This is outside of Ci’s reasonable range for overhead spending.
-LLSC has been outside of this range for almost every year of Ci’s analysis.
+This falls outside Ci’s reasonable range for overhead spending.
+LLSC has been outside this range for almost every year of Ci’s analysis.

 This charity report is an update that has been sent to Leukemia & Lymphoma Society of Canada for review.
 Changes and edits may be forthcoming.